appcelerator-developer-relations/appc-sample-watchos2/README.md

 Then open Xcode (*Window > Devices*) to lookup the UDID of your Apple Watch and make sure both your iPhone and Apple Watch are [registered](https://developer.apple.com/account/ios/device/deviceList.action?deviceClasses=watch) and added to the wildcard [provisioning profile](https://developer.apple.com/account/ios/profile/profileList.action?type=limited) you use for development.
 If it's managed by Xcode, I haven't found a way to have Xcode add the Watch so I just created a new provisioning profile for your wildcard App ID.
 Don't forget to download and open the updated provisioning profile or pull it in via Xcode (*Preferences > Accounts > View Details... > Download all*).

 Ultimately, you are probably going to use an Explicit App ID (so you can use *Push Notifications* etc.) and then you'll have to create these (and the related provisioning profiles) for both the Titanium App, the Watch App and Extension.
-Yes, three of them..
-I know.
+Yes, three of them...I know.
 But for this sample and development, just use a wildcard.

-No we only need to set the UUID of the provisioning profiles in [tiapp.xml](tiapp.xml).
+Now we only need to set the UUID of the provisioning profiles in [tiapp.xml](tiapp.xml).
 Run `appc ti info -t ios` to verify you have installed them correctly, copy their UUID's and then add it to the targets under `ios/extensions`:

     <extensions>
       <extension projectPath="extensions/WatchOS2/WatchOS2.xcodeproj">